dragonfly-science/new-zealand-birds/README.md

 Using the list
 ----------------
-The index is presented as a csv file, suitable for loading into Excel or into databases.
+The index is presented as a csv file, suitable for opening with Excel, or loading into databases.

 The list may be [downloaded as a zip file](https://github.com/dragonfly-science/new-zealand-birds/archive/master.zip).